 2. A brief summary of the area of research.

-3. In addition, the letter should address the following criteria, providing a score (1-10, 10 being the highest) together with a brief written justification giving examples:
+3. An assessment from the person nominating the candidate of their strengths in the areas listed below, providing a score in the range 1-10 (10 being the highest) together with a brief written justification giving examples:

 · The originality and novelty of the candidate’s aerosol research;